danielendeg/nugetpackageupdate/specs/Platforms/Workspace-Platform/fhir_server_on_aks.md

 - Update Fhir service [docker file](https://microsofthealth.visualstudio.com/Health/_git/workspace-platform?version=GBpersonal/petyag/migration&path=/fhir/build/docker/dockerfile.fhirservice) and Fhir Web Project to support different Fhir versions.
 - Implement a CI pipeline to build Fhir container images and push them to an Azure container registry.

-# Fhir resource in k8s
+# Fhir operator in k8s
+A common pattern used in Kubernetes is [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) .
+The goal of the operator pattern is to make use of a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to facilitate the management of the underlying components within Kubernetes.

+Similarly to Dicom team, we are going to adopt this pattern to facilitate the provisioning of the compute within the AKS clusters.
+To enable this pattern, [Kubebuilder](https://book.kubebuilder.io/) will be used.
+It is an open source project written in [Go](https://golang.org/) specifically for creating operators.

+Fhir operator can be defined in `workspace-platform/fhir/fhiroperator`
+##Fhir custom resource
 We will extend the Kubernetes API's with a custom resource `Fhir` to represent the Fhir service.
 We will use the kubebuilder and go lang to build the custom resource.

-Fhir resource type can be defined in `workspace-platform/fhir/fhiroperator/api/v1alpha1/fhir_types.go`
+Fhir resource type can be defined in `workspace-platform/fhir/fhiroperator/api/v1alpha1`
+##Fhir Controller
+Some of Fhir Controller responsibilities will be:

-Fhir controller will handle the actions on the Fhir resource and it will be responsible for creating or updating the deployment of Fhir service instance.
-It can be defined in `workspace-platform/fhir/fhiroperator/controllers/fhir_controller.go`
+- Handle the actions on the Fhir resource.
+- Creating or updating the deployment of Fhir service instance.
+- Coordinate the schema-manager job.

+Fhir controller can be defined in `workspace-platform/fhir/fhiroperator/controllers/fhir_controller.go`

 A new instance of Fhir resource will create
 - `Azure Managed Identity` related resource instances